 Jesus explicitly challenged the prevailing views of leadership with his disciples and he turned the “normal” upside down.
 He confronted the disciples views of power and authority, telling them it was not to be that way for them (Matthew 20).
 In the famous foot washing incident, as the king with a towel tied round his waist (John 13), he established the Kingdom principle of humility and the pre-eminence of others instead of self and challenged the disciples to follow his example.
 In these two events he showed that leadership in the Kingdom is no longer to be as leadership is in the world.

 At some point every Christian leader will end up being called upon to lead some kind of project.
 They may be short and quick or they might be large and challenging.
 Many Christian leaders have no training or experience of running a project and that in itself can be an enormous stress factor.
 Whilst natural organisational ability is enormously helpful, in itself it is no guarantee of any project being both successful and low stress.
 This Article provide budding project managers with a practical guide

 Often as Christian leaders we look to Jesus only as a spiritual role model and then we look to the world for our models of leadership.
 Whilst the world’s models are not always bad, many aspects of them are poor from a Christian perspective or need to be tempered with the Gospel.
 Because Jesus, amongst other things, is the role model for the whole of the Christian’s life we can, if we look, learn from him how to be Christ-like Christian leaders.

 When it comes to doing things to fulfil God’s Kingdom plan we both need and rely upon methods.
 Think about it for a minute; you use a method to make the porridge in the morning.
 I am using several methods as a write these words.
 The question is as Christian Leaders in Churches and organisations, when seeking to determine and do God’s will, how far can we go with methods?
 When are methods helpful and when do they hinder?

 In the first article in the “Mans Plans and God’s Purposes” series we learned about implementing God’s plan from the failures of Joshua.
 In this article we look at experiences of both Paul and Peter to learn a little more about the ways God uses to reveal his plans and some of the challenges that we face in working out how we align what we do with God’s plans and purposes.

 Joshua lay face down in the dirt.
 Things had not gone according to plan.
 He had been there all day and had failed to work out what had happened.
 It was only now that God said to him “What are you doing down on your face?”
-It had all been going so well, Jericho had […]

 While it has liberated communication it has also turned modern workers into the hi-tech equivalent of the industrial revolution’s mill workers.
 But there are ways to take control of email and make it an effective tool, to be a responsible emailer.
 Given the amount of time that cane be lost serving email this is especially important for the Third sector where money and resources are scarce.
 So, why not learn how to be a responsible emailer!